-Move from reactive to proactive real-time log monitoring and view app performance, system behavior, and unusual activity across the stack.
-Monitor key resources and metrics, and eliminate small issues before they turn into big problems.
+View app performance, system behavior, and unusual activity across the stack.
+Monitor key resources and metrics and eliminate issues before they affect users.

-Trace issues down to their root cause by analyzing them in the context of the entire stack.
-See how your components interact, identify correlations, and share findings with experts across team boundaries to resolve problems fast.
+Trace issues down to their root cause.
+See how your components interact, identify correlations, and share findings with your team.

-Analyze and visualize your data to answer key questions, track SLA compliance, and identify anomalies.
-Loggly automatically recognizes common log formats and gives you a structured summary of all your parsed logs.
+Analyze and visualize your data to answer key questions, track SLA compliance, and spot trends.
+Loggly simplifies investigation and KPI reporting.

 Easily share log analytics and insights, or even a real-time stream of log events, by connecting Loggly with the tools your teams use every day.
-Send alerts or create tickets automatically.
+Efficiently distribute alerts and create tickets.
 Integrate Loggly with your own software by using HTTP endpoints and our powerful API.

-No matter if your system runs on a public or private cloud, in your own data center, in a hybrid environment, on a device or inside a container, on Linux, Windows, Mac or serverless—if it logs, it can log to Loggly.
+Whether your system runs on a public or private cloud; on AWS, Azure, and others, or in your own data center; in a hybrid environment; on a device or inside a container; on Linux, Windows, Mac, or serverless—if it logs, it can log to Loggly.